piku235/JungiThemeBundle/Resources/doc/installation.md

 **NOTE**

-> Remember one thing about setting a fallback theme resolver.
-The set fallback theme resolver should always return
-> a theme name for the request
+> Remember one thing about setting a fallback theme resolver - it should always return a theme name for the request.

 Final
 -----

-So if you completed the installation you can from now on start using the bundle and learn super things which I have described in the documentation :)
+So if you completed the installation you can from now on start using the bundle and learn super things which I described in the documentation :)

 [Back to the documentation](https://github.com/piku235/JungiThemeBundle/tree/master/Resources/doc/index.md)